-Aside from the usual salary, most companies and organisations have a variety of other packages and benefits to reward their employees as well, and it’s important for graduates to recognise the varieties of compensation if they were to negotiate their hiring package successfully.
+Aside from the usual salary, most companies and organisations have a variety of other packages and benefits to reward their employees with as well, and it’s important that you recognise the variety of compensations if they were to negotiate their hiring package successfully.

-Find out what differs between a bonus and a golden hello, the true value of a getting a company car or mobile phone, and what else you can request for if your employer is flexible.
-These are also good bargaining chips if you want to negotiate for alternatives in the case of a lower-than-expected pay.
+Find out what differs between a bonus and a golden hello, the true value of getting a company car or mobile phone, and what else you can request for if your employer is flexible.
+These are also good bargaining chips if you want to negotiate for certain benefits in the case of a lower-than-expected pay.

-These are extra payments that the company gives you, usually once at the end of the year.
-These periodic sums are often awarded based on the company’s yearly performance, but it can also be given as a reward for individual excellence as well, especially for employees who have greatly exceeded their KPIs (Key Performance Indicators).
+These periodic sums are often awarded based on the company’s yearly performance.
 There are also occasion-specific bonuses, such as Christmas bonuses, but these are rarely definite.
-Typically, bonuses is a very effective motivational tool, but always remember to ask about the structure of payment because some companies may choose to stretch the payment throughout the year in order to keep their employees with them.
+Always remember to ask about the structure of payment – some companies may stretch the payment throughout the year in order to manage the books.

-This form of incentive plan is normally associated with sales positions, where you earn a percentage from each sales that you make, on top of your basic salary.
-Commission payments can be a lucrative form of income, which makes it a very powerful motivator for salespersons.
-Be sure to ask about the percentage that you’re given and other terms and conditions that apply to it even though they tend to remain fairly consistent from year to year.
+This form of incentive plan is on top of your basic salary.
+Commission payments can be a lucrative form of income, so be sure to ask about the percentage that you’ll be given and other terms and conditions that apply to it!

-Some graduates put a lot of importance on the opportunity to educate themselves on the job, such as obtaining professional qualifications or postgraduate courses.
-Most companies do offer such opportunities and benefits, funding their employees’ education, but will usually require that they “repay” the company by being bound to the company for a certain period of time.
-Always check to see if the period of being bound is worth the opportunity!
+Some graduates put a lot of importance on the opportunity to educate themselves on the job.
+Most companies offer such opportunities and benefits, such as funding their employees’ education.
+This usually comes with being bound to the company for a certain period of time, so check to see if the time is worth the opportunity!

-Golden hellos are financial incentives awarded to newcomers of a company as a form of encouragement, and are also known as signing bonuses.
-Graduates often misunderstand that golden hellos are offered only to high-ranking executives, but some companies and organisations also offer them to graduate employees, especially if your new job requires you to move from your current place to a new area or to spend a large amount to prepare for the position.
+Also known as signing bonuses, golden hellos are not offered only to high-ranking executives!
+Some companies and organisations offer them to graduate employees as well.
 Golden hellos are also sometimes extended to highly sought-after graduates to sweeten the deal made by the recruiting company.

 Most companies are required, by law, to pay a certain amount to a social security institution for their employees’ provident/retirement fund.
-However, some organisations may take the initiative to provide their own workplace pension scheme as well, especially large companies.
-These programmes are typically optional, but points to the company’s goodwill and generosity to its employee.
+However, some organisations may take the initiative to provide their own programmes as well.
+These are typically optional, and point to the company’s goodwill and generosity.
 That said, always check the terms and conditions that accompany these schemes, such as the form of payout and hidden charges.

-Some large companies may also offer compensation in the form of sabbaticals – career break that can last from two months to a year after you’ve worked a certain period of time with the company.
-This is turning out to be an attractive form of benefit for many young graduates as it takes into account the possibility of a burnout and gives employees the option of taking an extended break to help them re-energise without having to worry about not having a job to return to.
-Depending on the company’s policy, the sabbaticals may be paid or unpaid.
+Some large companies may also offer compensation in the form of sabbaticals after you’ve worked for a certain period of time.
+This has shown to be an attractive form of benefit for many young graduates.
+However, depending on the company’s policy, the sabbaticals may be paid or unpaid.